 There was yet another wrinkle in my new musical interests upon moving to Minnesota.
 I became interested in learning more about and connecting with the music of the 1930s and ’40s–the songs of my parent’s generation.
 Once again, I can’t say exactly why this came about; perhaps it was a subliminal desire to connect with my parents in a way I had never done before.
 My father died in 1986, and I expect that had something to do with it.
 He and my mother had been young adults during the Big Bands era, and although they seldom spoke about it, I know that the songs and musicians of that time were a special part of their life stories.

 One artist from that era who especially captured my interest was Hoagy Carmichael.
 He had grown up in my home state of Indiana, and had attended Indiana University just a few years before my parents arrived there as students in the 1930s.
 When I began listening to music from that time, it was natural that I was drawn to Hoagy Carmichael’s songs.
-I also learned later that his song “Old Buttermilk Sky” ranked #1 on the US Billboard charts during the last quarter of 1946, the same time when I was born.
+I also learned later that his song “Ole Buttermilk Sky” ranked #1 on the US Billboard charts during the last quarter of 1946, the same time when I was born.
 I guess it’s just natural that I should be drawn to that song too:

-Old Buttermilk Sky
+Ole Buttermilk Sky

-I’m telling you why now you know
+I’m a-tellin’ you why now you know

 Keep it in mind tonight

-Keep brushing those clouds away…
+Keep a-brushin’ those clouds from sight…

 –Hoagy Carmichael from “Old Buttermilk Sky”

-I developed an liking for the “standards” and other musicians whose songs defined the American Songbook of the 1930s, ’40s, and ’50s–singers like Frank Sinatra, Bing Crosby, Ella Fitzgerald, Nat King Cole, and Judy Garland, as well as instrumentalists such as Benny Goodman and Glenn Miller.
+I developed an liking for the “standards” and other musicians whose songs defined the American Songbook of the 1930s, ’40s, and ’50s–singers like Frank Sinatra, Bing Crosby, Ella Fitzgerald, Nat King Cole, and Vera Lynn, as well as instrumentalists such as Benny Goodman and Glenn Miller.
 I also became interested in some of the jazz classics of the 1950s and ’60s by the likes of Miles Davis, Stan Getz, Dave Brubeck, and Brazilians Antonio Carlos Jobim and Astrid Gilberto.
 Jazz pianist Bill Evan’s song “Peace Piece” touches me unlike any other song I know, and because of my fondness for that song, I selected it as my final “sound track” when offering a pictorial retrospective of my years at the university at my retirement reception in 2008.
 It’s final note–a middle ‘C’–seemed to provide just the right punctuation to my career.

 There is yet another twist in the path of my musical journey–“classical.”
 I held off telling about it earlier because it doesn’t exactly fit with considerations of popular music in the decades of the 1950s, ’60s and ’70s, although much of classical musicwas itself popular music at the time of its creation in the eighteenth and nineteenth centuries.
 In fact, some of the composers like Mozart, Handel and Beethoven were celebrities in their day.